 Where Can You Find Books?

-Here is a selection of all the programming books I recommend for learning to program and developing your programming skills.
-I’ve done all the hard work of finding the books, so you can focus on learning.
+Here is a selection of all the programming books we recommend for learning to program and developing your programming skills.
+We’ve done all the hard work of finding the books, so you can focus on learning.

 2. Hands-On Exercises